-The name semiconductor comes from the fact that these materials have an electrical conductivity between that of a metal, like copper, gold, etc. and an insulator, such as glass.
-They have an energy gap less than 4eV (about 1eV).
-In solid-state physics, this energy gap or band gap is an energy range between valence band and conduction band where electron states are forbidden.
+The name semiconductor comes from the fact that these materials have electrical conductivity between a metal, like copper, gold, etc., and an insulator, like glass.
+They have an energy gap of less than 4eV (about 1eV).
+In solid-state physics, this energy gap or band gap is an energy range between the valence and conduction bands where electron states are forbidden.
 Properties of semiconductors are determined by the energy gap between valence and conduction bands.
-To understand, what is semiconductor, we have to define these terms.
+To understand, what a semiconductor is, we must define these terms.

-In solid-state physics, the energy gap or the band gap is an energy range between valence band and conduction band where electron states are forbidden.
-In contrast to conductors, electrons in a semiconductor must obtain energy (e.g., from ionizing radiation) to cross the band gap and to reach the conduction band.
+In solid-state physics, the energy gap or the band gap is an energy range between the valence band and conduction band where electron states are forbidden.
+In contrast to conductors, semiconductors’ electrons must obtain energy (e.g., from ionizing radiation) to cross the band gap and reach the conduction band.
 Band gaps are naturally different for different materials.
-For example, diamond is a wide-band gap semiconductor (Egap = 5.47 eV) with high potential as an electronic device material in many devices.
-On the other side, germanium has a small band gap energy (Egap = 0.67 eV), which requires to operate the detector at cryogenic temperatures.
+For example, diamond is a wide-bandgap semiconductor (Egap = 5.47 eV) with high potential as an electronic device material in many devices.
+On the other side, germanium has a small band gap energy (Egap = 0.67 eV), which requires operating the detector at cryogenic temperatures.